cliftonburt/staffgpt-lib/README.md

 ## Contributing

-We welcome contributions!
+We welcome contributions.
 Feel free to fork the repository and submit pull requests.
 Please make sure to follow the contribution guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.